-- LCVP students must take a minimum of five Leaving Certificate subjects (at Higher, Ordinary or Foundation level) including Irish. - Two of the above must be selected from one of the designated Vocational Subject Groupings - They must study the two Link Modules, namely Preparation for the World of Work and Enterprise Education. - Students are required to follow a recognised course in a modern European language other than Irish or English.
+- \ LCVP students must take a minimum of five Leaving Certificate subjects (at Higher, Ordinary or Foundation level) including Irish. - \ They must study the two Link Modules, namely Preparation for the World of Work and Enterprise Education. - \ Students must be certain that the path they wish to follow after school does not require a 3rd language (French or German).
+This must be discussed with a Guidance Counsellor.